 Motor Starting with Damper Windings

-Damper Windings is the most widely used methods to start a synchronous motor.
+Damper Windings is the most widely used method to start a synchronous motor.
 A Damper Winding consists of heavy copper bars inserted in the slots of the pole faces of the rotor as shown in the figure below.

 These copper bars are short-circuited by end rings at both ends of the rotor.
 Thus, these short-circuited Bars form a squirrel cage winding.
 When a three phase supply is connected to the stator, the synchronous motor with Damper Winding will start.
 It works as a three-phase induction motor.
 As soon as the motor approaches the synchronous speed, the DC excitation is applied to the field windings.
 As a result, the rotor of the motor will pull into step with the stator magnetic field.